deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **Dimmer Delay**<br>
 Sets the dimmer timeout.
 This option is disabled if the dimmer is OFF.<br>
   - **Dimmer, in sleep mode**<br>
-Allows to turn off the screen in sleep mode.
+Allows to turn off the screen in sleep or error modes.
 This option is disabled if the dimmer is OFF.<br>
 For safety reasons,the screen will only turn off when the iron temperature is below 100°C.<br>
 	- OFF: In sleep mode, the screen turns off after dimming.<br>
 	- ON: The screen stays on at low brightness.<br>